50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The scroll-behavior property in CSS3 specifies an element’s scrolling behavior.
-It accepts values like auto, smooth, and instant and controls the scrolling animation or behaviour when navigating within a page using anchor links or JavaScript scrolling.
+It accepts values like auto, smooth, and instant and controls the scrolling animation or behavior when navigating within a page using anchor links or JavaScript scrolling.
+This property enhances user experience by providing smooth and controlled scrolling effects, improving navigation and interaction within web pages.

 79. Explain the concept of the CSS Unicode-bidi property and its usage.